 The scholarship program forms a foundation for Task-Tarea to build relationships of mutual trust and respect with the village, which make it easier to introduce other programs and initiatives that help the school and surrounding community.

 Task-Tarea started a global classroom program in 2016.
 This program partners a U.S. public school with a Guatemala public school, enabling children and classrooms to collaborate with each other through supervised video conferences, shared science experiments, live classroom cams, or even gift exchanges.
 The global classroom allows children to share dreams, culture, stories, or school lessons with peers in another country.

-We supported an initial partnership between third graders at Braddock Elementary School in Virginia and Tzucubal Elementary School in Solola.
+For the past 2 years, we supported an initial partnership between third graders at Braddock Elementary School in Virginia and Tzucubal Elementary School in Solola.
 The partnership allowed us to evolve our approaches to technology, curriculum, and interaction – lessons that we will apply to other schools and partnerships in the near future.